asun729/VehicleDetectionAndTracking/README.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):

-![alt text][image3]

-#### 2. Show some examples of test images to demonstrate how your pipeline is working.
-What did you do to optimize the performance of your classifier?

 Ultimately I searched on three scales using YCrCb channel-1 HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Two window sizes were used becaulse of the perspective issue.
 Vehicles near the camera are larger than the further ones.
 Therefore, a larger window (2.5) saved much simulation time.
 Different searching steps were used in different perspective as well.

 ```py